-Device-independent color: regardless of the type of output intent ICC profile, device-independent color spaces can be used, i.e. ICC-based or CIELab.
+➤ Device-independent color: regardless of the type of output intent ICC profile, device-independent color spaces can be used, i.e. ICC-based or CIELab.
 The Lab color value (o, o, o) specifies pure black in a device-independent manner.
 Use the following call to manually set Lab black color:

+'''

-p.set\graphics\option("fillcolor={lab 0 0 0}");
+p.set_graphics_option("fillcolor={lab 0 0 0}");

+'''

-Device-dependent color: device-specific grayscale, RGB, or CMYK color can be used.
+► Device-dependent color: device-specific grayscale, RGB, or CMYK color can be used.
 While grayscale color can be used with any kind of output intent, RGB or CMYK colors can only be used with a matching output intent.

 Spot and DeviceN colors can be used subject to the corresponding alternate color space.
 Since PDFlib uses CIELab as the alternate color space for the builtin HKS and Pantone spot colors, these can always be used with PDF/X-3/4/5.
 For custom spot colors the alternate color space must be chosen so that it is compatible with the output intent.
 For all custom spot colors used in a DeviceN color space PDF makespotcolor() must be called.

-The summary of color strategies in Table 12.19 may be helpful for planning PDF/X applications.
+The summary of color strategies in Table 12.20 may be helpful for planning PDF/X applications.

-Table 12.19 PDF/X-3/4/5 color strategies
+Table 12.20 PDF/X-3/4/5 color strategies

 color spaces which can be used in the document

-output intent ICC profile CIELab ICCBased separation and DeviceN Grayscale RGB СМҮК1
+output intent ICC profile CIELab ICCBased Separation, DeviceN Grayscale 1 RGB1 CMYK1

-grayscale yes yes yes yes -
+grayscale yes yes yes yes - -

-RGB yes yes yes yes yes -
+RGB 2 yes yes yes yes yes -

-СМҮК yes yes yes yes - yes
+СМҮК yes yes yes yes yes

 xCLR for PDF/X-5n yes yes yes yes - -

-1. Device color space without any ICC profile or default color space for the page
+^{1.} Device color space without any ICC profile or default color space for the page, pattern or template